melder/full_option_chain_scraper/README.md

 * scrape - self explanitory
 * scrape-force - scrapes regardless of market open status
-* purge-exprs - retrieving expirations is API heavy so cache is utilized.
-This clears it
+* populate-exprs - retrieving expirations is API heavy so cache is utilized.
+This is intended to prepopulate before scraping to avoid rate limit slowdowns
+* purge-exprs - Deletes expiration date cache on weekly / monthly expiration days
 * audit-blacklist - iterates through blacklisted items to see if any should be rotated out

 ## Configuration